-a) Manager Fees
+(a) Manager fees:

-Pursuant to a management and administration agreement dated April 26, 2016 with the Manager, the Manager agreed with the Company to provide a complete range of management services including management, brokerage, supervision and administration of the Company's entire mortgage investments portfolio.
-In consideration of the services provided, the Company agreed to pay a management fee at 2% of the assets under management of the Company, calculated on a monthly basis and paid at least as frequently as on a quarterly basis.
-The Manager is also entitled to receive a discretionary bonus, subject to the Company having paid to its preferred shareholders a return of at least 8% per annum.
+Pursuant to a management and administration agreement dated April 26, 2016, with the Manager, the Manager agreed with the Company to provide a complete range of management services including management, brokerage, supervision and administration of the Company's entire mortgage investments portfolio.
+In consideration of the services provided, the Company agreed to pay a management fee up to 2% of the assets under management of the Company, calculated on a monthly basis and paid at least as frequently as on a quarterly basis.
 The Manager may charge broker's fees, lenders fees, commitment fees, extension fees, administration and other similar fees directly to borrowers of any mortgage loan, all of which fees are the sole property of the Manager.
 The Manager's eligibility to receive the management fee for any month is subject to the Company generating an increase in net assets from operations that is sufficient to provide a minimum 8% annualized return to the preferred shareholders of the Company.
-The term of the agreement is five years and will be automatically renewed for one year terms.

-The Manager is a related company with certain common directors and officers (see Note 1).
+The term of the agreement is 5-years.
+At the end of the initial term and any subsequent terms, the agreement is automatically renewed for 1-year.
+The Manager is a related company with certain common directors and officers (see note 1).